idaholab/moose/framework/doc/content/documentation/sqa/moose_srs.md

 modeling strategies to avoid performing unnecessary computations or incorrectly predicting behavior in situations such as these.

-!!acro MOOSE!!’s Multiapp system will allow modelers to group physics into logical categories where !!acro MOOSE!! can solve some groups fully-coupled and others loosely-coupled.
+!!acro MOOSE!!'s Multiapp system will allow modelers to group physics into logical categories where !!acro MOOSE!! can solve some groups fully-coupled and others loosely-coupled.
 The Multiapp system goes even further by also supporting a "tightly-coupled" strategy, which falls somewhere between the "fully-coupled" and "loosely-coupled" approaches.
 Several sets of physics can then be linked together